 “The competitive global economy in the technology areas has led to intellectual property owned by individuals and corporations becoming a major capital asset.
 The value of the technology, which is the subject of intellectual property laws, is important for the future development of the Asia Pacific region.”

 Extract from a paper presented by Julian Stephens at the Lawasia Conference, Beijing, China.

 1. Katarina Klaric has become a Member of Information Governance ANZ, which has been established to be an Australian and New Zealand think tank for information governance with the aim of promoting information governance global best practice and innovation.

-2. Katarina Klaric and Julian Stephens will attend the 30th Annual Intellectual Property Society of Australia and New Zealand Conference being held in Sydney on 9 to 11 September, 2016.
+3. Katarina Klaric and Julian Stephens will be attending the 2017 Intellectual Property Society of Australia and New Zealand Annual Conference being held on the Gold Coast on 8 to 10 September, 2017.